 Standing at 99m tall, the stupa of this pagoda is covered with pure gold and jewels, all donated by devotees.
 Shwedagon is also home to some sacred Buddha relics – relics are items that once belonged to various Buddhas, including hairs, a staff and a water filter and are much revered by their followers.
 There is a large pagoda museum that you can visit on site if you want to see more of such treasures.

 There’s a lot to take in at Shwedagon for history and architecture lovers, and you will find a good mix of and locals and tourists milling around, especially when it gets coolers in the later afternoon.
 I think it’s ok to wander around on your own, but there are people offering guided tours if you want to learn more about Buddhism and the temple, which can be quite insightful especially if you are not familiar with Buddhist customs.

 One interesting thing about Burmese Buddhism is the way they pray – you need to know the day of your birth and find the correct corner to pay your respects.
-There are 8 days according to Burmese astrology known as Mahabote (Wednesday is split into morning and night for some reason), and each day is represented by a different zodiac animal and cardinal direction that affects the way you should face when you pray and planet.
+There are 8 days according to Burmese astrology known as Mahabote (Wednesday is split into morning and night for some reason), and each day is represented by a different zodiac animal and cardinal direction that affects the way you should face when you pray.

 Ride the Circular Train

 One of the more interesting ways to get a look at local Burmese life in Yangon is to hop on the Circular Train or Circle Train that takes you around Yangon, a loop train built in 1954 during the period of British colonisation.
 The trains running are really, really old Japanese trains that run about every half an hour or so and take a total of 3 hours to make the full loop.